mhaik36/rn2912/README.md

 ![Alt text](/screenshots/Screen3.png?raw=true "Screen3")

 # How to use
-#.
-Clone
+- Clone
-#.
-Run on IOS or Android projects in emulator
+- Run on IOS or Android projects in emulator
+# Dependencies
+  react
+  react-native
+  react-redux
+  redux
+  redux-thunk